yezholov/programming-languages-project-materials/project_materials/Project Specification.md

 You need to:
 * Handle `SQL` syntax errors such as `SELECT / 5 FROM math;` or `SELECT "no matching quotes string' FROM strings;` or `SELECT name WHERE age > 25` (no `FROM` clause).
 * Use our starting project code.
-You can, however, change the files hierarchy to your liking.
+You can, however, change the file hierarchy to your liking.
 * Comment (document) your code to explain what the code does and how or why you did something.
 * Put your index number in the `Cargo.toml` file instead of `programming_languages_project_your_index_number`.
-* Contact us if you think we forgot something, made a mistake, or have any question.
+* Contact us if you think we forgot something, made a mistake, or have a question.

 You don't need to:
 * Semantically check the parsed expressions, meaning you don't need to check for types of columns in clauses (`SELECT name FROM users WHERE name = 5;` is completely okay) and you don't need to check for mathematical errors such as dividing by zero.
 This is because, in a real database, this step is done only after parsing.